bquast/diagonals-paper/README.md

 As mentioned in the introduction, the typical use case is the mapping of a 3- or 4-dimensional array to a matrix with two edges, this can be done by combining two dimensions along one edge.
+This form of representation occupies a middle group between the mathematically efficient `array`, and the intuitive tidy data (see Wickham 2014), being the most efficient way that is directly representable on paper.

 The matrix used in the introduction is an example of a mapping of a 3-dimensional array.